 Together we will diagnose, treat and support you and your family through your cardiac care journey.

 Transthoracic echocardiogram (45 - 60 minutes)

 This test uses ultrasound to take images of your heart at rest.
-No special preparation is required.
+No special preparation is required for this test.
 Read more (PDF, 44KB)

-Comfortable clothing and shoes suitable for exercise must be worn.
-This test incorporates an echocardiogram and exercise stress test.
+For this test please come dressed in comfortable clothing and shoes.
+This test includes an echocardiogram and exercise stress test.
 Ultrasound images will be taken before and after exercise.

-Some medications must be stopped 48 hours prior to the test, please check with your referring doctor.
+Some medications must be stopped 48 hours prior to this test, please check with your referring doctor.
 Read more (PDF, 44KB)

 In this test, your heart rate will be increased using medications rather than exercise.
-You are required to fast for 1 hour before the test and some medications must be stopped 48 hours prior to the test, please check with your referring doctor.
+You are required to fast for one hour before the test and some medications must be stopped 48 hours before the test, please check with your referring doctor.
 Read more (PDF, 45KB)

-This test requires a day admission to hospital.
-Fasting is required for at least 6 hours prior to this procedure.
-You will be given light sedation, an ultrasound transducer will be passed via your mouth down the oesophagus from where images of your heart will be obtained.
+This test requires you to be admitted to our hospital for a day.
+Fasting is required for at least six hours prior to this procedure.
+Before the procedure, you will be given light sedation and an ultrasound transducer will be passed via your mouth down the oesophagus from where images of your heart will be obtained.
 It is essential that you have someone to drive you home after this procedure.
 Read more (PDF, 55KB)